qgis/qgis-docker/README.md

 ```bash
 $ docker build --rm=true -t openquake/qgis-server:3 -f Dockerfile .
 ```
+You may skip this step.
+The container will be downloaded from the Docker Hub.

 ### Run the docker and map host data (development)